This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may

 The Car Scenter

-The Car Scenter (Amazon) is one of the original car diffusers.
+The Car Scenter (affiliate link, Amazon) is one of the original car diffusers.
 It is a passive diffuser that uses scent pads.
 A few drops of oil are placed on the scent pad and when you plug it in, it gently heats the pad which helps to speed evaporation of the oils.
 Similar in design and function is the Diffuser World Traveler car diffuser.

 - easy to change the scent as pads can be replaced